Circa (contemporary circus): Rock n' Roll Circus

-Yaron Lifschitz and the transition to 'Circa'
+Transition to "Circa" (1999)

-While the company enjoyed artistic success nationally and also overseas, the appointment of Yaron Lifschitz as Artistic Director in 1999 marked a significant shift of focus in the company's repertoire and moved to a more commercial, multi show model.
-Lifschitz, the youngest graduate from NIDA's prestigious directing course, made the controversial move to rename the company 'Circa' in 2004, rendering Rock n' Roll Circus' history and legacy into obscurity.
-Circa also relates to the same word as circus‚ 'in around, about' which "captures [the company's] questing, questioning attitude" and noting its linguistic similarity in many languages.
-With a strong emphasis on dramaturgical, musical and choreographic consideration when devising productions, and loosing the ensemble based form of creation, Lifschitz's creations have earned Circa both international acclaim and financial success.
+While the company enjoyed artistic success nationally and also overseas, the appointment of Yaron Lifschitz as artistic director in 1999 marked a significant shift of focus in the company's repertoire and moved to a more commercial, multi-show model.
+Lifschitz, the youngest graduate from NIDA's prestigious directing course, made the controversial move to rename the company "Circa" in 2004, rendering Rock n' Roll Circus' history and legacy into obscurity.
+Circa also relates to the same word as circus‚ "in around, about" which "captures [the company's] questing, questioning attitude" and noting its linguistic similarity in many languages.
+It changed its structure to more of a director-led company, and was renamed "Circa" in 2004.

+With a strong emphasis on dramaturgical, musical, and choreographic consideration when devising productions, and losing the ensemble-based form of creation, Lifschitz's creations have earned Circa both international acclaim and financial success.

+Productions

+Circa produces circus productions drawing on acrobatics, movement, dance, music, and theatre that tour in Australia and internationally.
+Its touring shows span diverse contexts from works for families in traditional arts centres to European contemporary arts festivals.
+In 2014, Circa performed over 360 performances to over 130,000 audience members locally, nationally and internationally.
+By 2016, Circa had toured to 39 countries across six continents, and been seen by over one million people worldwide.

 A diverse palette of music is used in each Circa production, with Lifschitz citing his passion for operatic music as a staple in the company's body of work.
-To date, the company has performed with both pre-recorded and live music, but unlike its gritty, raw, rock n' roll origin, Circa tends to feature the score of Mozart, Monteverdi and Shostakovitch.
-During his tenure so far at Circa, Lifschitz has overseen more than 30 new works for Circa.
+The company has performed with both pre-recorded and live music, but unlike its gritty, raw, rock n' roll origin, Circa tends to feature the score of Mozart, Monteverdi, and Shostakovitch.

-Productions

-Circa has premiered over 30 works since its inception.
-Current tours, previous creations, and productions that appear in repertory can be found on the company's website.

 Many of Circa's works are created either by commission or in collaboration with other global arts organisations.
-Within the last few years, Circa has collaborated with a number of major Australian arts organisations including Brisbane Festival, La Boite Theatre Company and Australian Brandenburg Orchestra.
+Circa has collaborated with a number of major Australian arts organisations, including Brisbane Festival, La Boite Theatre Company, and Australian Brandenburg Orchestra.